 Straight from the garden snack ideas

 My favorite way to eat the goodies from our garden is straight off the plant, outside in the sunshine!
 There’s something absolutely divine about plucking a cherry tomato off the vine and tasting the warm sweetness of it!
-It’s heavenly and I highly recommend you try it!
-There are so many different fruits and veggies you can plant that you can eat staigth from the garden, with little to no prep work.
-Here are a few kid-approved snacks ideas straight from the garden!
+It’s heavenly, and I highly recommend you try it!
+There are so many different fruits and veggies you can plant that you can eat straight from the garden, with little to no prep work.
+Here are a few kid-approved snack ideas straight from the garden!

 • sliced cucumbers